 We’re proud of the progress but know that there is still a punch list of to-dos to take our final vision across the finish line.
 Two big-ticket items currently underway include:

 - Migration Path: Moving to the invoices-for-everything approach of Relationship Invoicing™ requires us to convert all of your existing statements and invoices over to the new “invoice-centric billing” architecture.
-We’re actively working on the migration path so exciting Sites can benefit from Relationship Invoicing™.
+We’re actively working on the migration path so existing Sites can benefit from Relationship Invoicing™.

 - Customer Hierarchies: Hot on the heels of Invoice Consolidation is Customer Hierarchies, which will allow you to define the relationships between your customers (i.e. different business units of the same global company) to consolidate and transfer invoice responsibility between the different entities.
 For example, individual franchises each have their own subscription that they control and manage, but the parent company is responsible for the total payment for all the franchisees.